-- Seeking to force a sale of the company by leaking or initiating rumors of an unsolicited takeover approach, publicly calling for a sale, acting as an (unauthorized) intermediary with strategic acquirers and private equity funds, taking positions in both the target and the acquirer, making a "stalking-horse" bid for the company (with or without secured financing), partnering with a hostile acquirer to build substantial stock positions in the target to facilitate a takeover, or partnering with private equity funds. - Aggressively criticizing a company's governance, management, business and strategy, sustainability and ESG strategies, and presenting the activist's own recommendations and business and ESG plans, through a "white paper" or other public documents or statements.
+- Seeking to force a sale of all or part of the company by leaking or initiating rumors of an unsolicited takeover approach, publicly calling for a sale or divestiture, acting as an (unauthorized) intermediary with strategic acquirers and private equity funds, taking positions in both the target and the acquirer, making a "stalking-horse" bid for all or part of the company (with or without secured financing), partnering with a hostile acquirer to build substantial stock positions in the target to facilitate a takeover, or partnering with private equity funds. - Aggressively criticizing a company's governance, management, business and strategy, sustainability and diversity, equity and inclusion (DEI) strategies, and presenting the activist's own recommendations and business plans, through a "white paper" or other public documents or statements. - Proposing a precatory proxy resolution for actions prescribed by the activist or the creation of a special committee of independent directors (sometimes including activist nominees) to undertake a strategic review to "maximize shareholder value." - Demanding an accelerated "Investor Day" at which the company would be pushed to disclose aggressive forward-looking projections, financial targets and actions involving the portfolio and allocation of capital. - Recruiting candidates with industry experience (including retired CEOs of major companies or even former executives of the target) to serve on dissident slates, and conducting (or threatening to conduct) a proxy fight to get board representation at an annual or special meeting or through action by written consent.

-- Proposing a precatory proxy resolution for actions prescribed by the activist or the creation of a special committee of independent directors to undertake a strategic review to "maximize shareholder value" and/or meet ESG goals, especially with respect to environmental impact. - Demanding an accelerated "Investor Day" at which the company would be pushed to disclose aggressive forward-looking projections, financial targets and actions involving the portfolio and allocation of capital. - Recruiting candidates with industry experience (including retired CEOs of major companies or even former executives of the target) to serve on dissident slates, and conducting (or threatening to conduct) a proxy fight to get board representation at an annual or special meeting or through action by written consent. - Orchestrating a "withhold the vote" campaign against the company's incumbent directors. - Leveraging the proxy advisory firms and their recommendations to amplify the activist's influence. - Communicating with and rallying institutional investors and sell-side research analysts to support the activist's arguments. - Using stock loans, options, derivatives and other devices to accumulate positions secretly, announce surprisingly large, leveraged economic stakes or increase voting power beyond the activist's economic equity investment. - Pairing economic arguments with governance or ESG proposals, in an effort to garner support from proxy advisory and governance teams within institutional investors. - Using sophisticated public relations, social media and traditional media campaigns to advance the activist's arguments. - Investing in significant diligence and third-party consulting services to analyze the target's strategy, business, operating margins and/or ESG impact. - Seeking to create divisions within the boardroom or between the board and management; several major activists have been successful in achieving such wedges. - Reaching a company's retail shareholders through Internet forums and social media channels, weekly mailings, telephonic outreach, local newspaper advertisements and user-friendly infographics.
+- Orchestrating a "withhold the vote" campaign against the company's incumbent directors. - Leveraging proxy advisory firms and their recommendations to amplify the activist's influence. - Communicating with and rallying institutional investors and sell-side research analysts to support and refine the activist's arguments. - Using stock loans, options, derivatives and other devices to accumulate positions secretly, announce surprisingly large, leveraged economic stakes or increase voting power beyond the activist's economic equity investment. - Pairing economic arguments with governance or sustainability, climate or human capital-related proposals, in an effort to garner support from the company's broader stakeholders, including proxy advisory and governance teams within institutional investors. - Using sophisticated public relations, social media and traditional media campaigns to advance the activist's arguments. - Investing in significant diligence and third-party consulting services to analyze the target's strategy, business, operating margins and/or ESG impact and performance. - Seeking to create divisions within the boardroom or between the board and management. - Reaching a company's retail shareholders through Internet forums and social media channels, weekly mailings, telephonic outreach, local newspaper advertisements and user-friendly infographics. - Hiring private investigators to create dossiers on directors, management and key employees and otherwise conducting aggressive "diligence." - Conducting extensive surveys of current and former employees, customers, suppliers and competitors. - Initiating or threatening litigation, including demands for books and records, sometimes concurrently with a proxy fight.

-- Hiring private investigators to create dossiers on directors, management and key employees and otherwise conducting aggressive "diligence." - Initiating or threatening litigation, including demands for books and records, sometimes concurrently with a proxy fight. - Waging repeated campaigns at the same company, regardless of the outcome of the initial campaign, or joining with other activists to converge on the same company at the same time.
+• Waging repeated campaigns at the same company, regardless of the outcome of the initial campaign, or joining with other activists to converge on the same company at the same time.